-11.4.1 Tracking requirements for all disks
+11.4.1 Tracking requirements at the Reference velocity (CLV)

-The residual tracking error below 10 kHz, measured using the Reference Servo for axial tracking and the disk rotating at the Reference velocity, shall not exceed 0,13 $\mu$ m.
-The measuring filter shall be a Butterworth LPF, fc (-3 dB): 10 kHz, with slope: -80 dB/decade.
+The residual tracking error below 10 kHz, measured using the Reference Servo for axial tracking and the disk rotating at the Reference velocity, shall not exceed 0,13 μ m (displacement of the objective lens needed to move the focal point of the optical beam onto the recording layer).

+The measuring filter shall be a Butterworth LPF,

+f_c (-3 dB): 10 kHz, with slope : -80 dB/decade.